-Before we establish why emotional loyalty is so important, we first need to explain the different types of loyalty and the reasoning behind consumers’ long-term purchasing trends.
+Before I establish why emotional loyalty is so important, I first need to explain the different types of loyalty and the reasoning behind consumers’ long-term purchasing trends.

 A study by CapGemini showed that customers with high emotional engagement are more likely to have strong brand affinity compared to those with low emotional engagement.

 In fact, highly emotional people buy their favorite brand 82% of the time when they need a specific item, compared to 38% for less emotional people.
 Those with less emotional engagement fall more under the rational and behavioral models because they make decisions based on logic and routine over emotion.

 Approximately 16 billion pounds of plastic go into the ocean each and every year.
 4ocean is a global movement dedicated to removing that pollution through ocean recovery conservation projects.
 They take that plastic and repurpose it into stylish bracelets which fund their projects.